uncharted-technologies/risk-and-uncertainty/main/Atari/README.md

 The "make_uncertainty_plot" notebook loads and plots the uncertainties in "uncertainties", producing figure 3.

-Part of the code used for these experiments was developed from the OpenAI baselines and the Stable Baselines.
+Part of the code used for these experiments was developed from the OpenAI baselines (https://github.com/openai/baselines) and the Stable Baselines (https://github.com/hill-a/stable-baselines).